FaysouRGB/Copper/README.md

 # Copper DBMS

-Copper DBMS is a database management software written in Rust as a S4 project at EPITA.
-It includes tables, column and an sql-like query language support.
+Copper DBMS is a database management library written in Rust as a S4 project at EPITA.
+It includes also include a sql-like query language.

 # Authors

 This project has been done by:

-* Fayçal BEGHALIA
+- Fayçal Beghalia (faycal.beghalia@epita.fr)

-* Salma BOUBAKKAR
+- Salma Boubakkar (salma.boubakkar@epita.fr)

-* Wilfrid WAGON-ZEKOU
+- Wilfrid (wilfrid.wangon-zekou@epita.fr)